Avoid long waits at the Louvre by visiting less-used museum entrances.

 If you have any flexibility whatsoever, avoid the Louvre on Mondays.
 You’ll thank me for this, I promise.
 (In the busy summer season we don’t even offer our Louvre tour on Mondays because the crowds get so insane).

-Wednesday or Friday evening
+YES on Wednesday or Friday evening

 Wednesdays and Fridays are “Nocturnes” – that is, the museum is open late.
 This is by far the best time to visit!
 We always encourage Wednesday or Friday evenings for the Louvre tour.
 You have until 9:45pm, so booking the tour as late as 7pm is definitely an option (and one of the best ones, too).